toitware/artemis-releases/README.md

 The device should find the new configuration and automatically update.

 ## Transient changes
+The transient feature is still under development and might change.

-Commands that are in artemis device transient only change the current configuration of a device, but are not persistent.
+Commands that are in `artemis device transient` only change the current configuration of a device, but are not persistent.
 A reboot of the device will return to the last firmware state.